alyjee/alyjee.github.io/_posts/2021-01-01-things-i-have-realized-in-germany.md

 Here in this blog, I am sharing some of my personal experiences which I believe are helping me to be a better person.

-- Sharing is caring - but not actually just caring it actually enhances your knowledge, skills both - like sanjin helps me in Frontend, victor in design patterns, alex is management skills.
+- Sharing is caring - but not actually just caring it actually enhances your knowledge, skills both and helps you grow as a person.

 - Always, always find ways to make your job easier, does not matter how tiny something is it will make a huge difference in your performance.
 For example, just adding a bookmark to frequently visited links will have a huge impact on your overall developer experience.